 Who we are

-Based at the Centre for Digital Music (C4DM) at Queen Mary University of London, this service will provide developer resources, tutorials, workshops and advice to help the whole audio and music research community.
+Based at the Centre for Digital Music (C4DM) at Queen Mary University of London, this service provides developer resources, tutorials, workshops and advice to help the whole audio and music research community.

 Nick Bryan-Kinns investigates engaging interaction in areas such as small-group musical improvisation, and has designed, implemented, and evaluated the novel group-musical environments Daisyphone and Daisyfield.
 Dr Kinns was involved in developing the musical aspects of two art installations funded under the EPSRC Culture and Creativity Programme (Leonardo-net).
 He co-chaired the BCS-HCI conference in 2006 and the (re)Actor3 International Conference on Digital Live Art, and was Chair of ACM Creativity and Cognition 2009.